ipc-deeplearning/Hformer/README.md

 [3] Wang, Zhendong, et al. "Uformer: A general u-shaped transformer for image restoration."
 Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2022.

+# DataSet
+The simulation data set needs to unzip the shapes folder and run diffvGer.m

+Real time dataset obtained by contacting the author for scientific research.